What We Do

 Agape is about to grow significantly to drive even greater outcomes.

-Agape empowers and supports underserved families within its community to discover and embrace their full potential.
+Agape empowers and supports underserved families within its community to discover, embrace, and achieve their full potential.

 Agape achieves this mission by providing academic support and family services focusing on character development, academic achievement, reading proficiency by third grade, successful high school graduation and post-graduation placement.